saratkavuru/TeamOxygen/Milestone3/README.md

 ### Canary Release

 To show the Canary release the original `Checkbox` is used without any modification.
 The Dockefile for the same is `DockerfileCheckBoxCanary`.
 The Canary part is handled in Kubernetes using `CheckboxDeploy.yml`.
-Since, a load-balancer, is used which by default uses round-robin fashion for serving requests.
+Since, a load-balancer, is used which by default uses round-robin algorithm for serving requests.
 25% of the traffic is divereted to the Canary one.

 ### Rolling Update